jesse-blake/asterisk-attack/README.md

 # Asterisk Attack

-An experiment with Javascript.
-The idea was to learn JavaScript a bit better by making a game.
+A superhero game and an exercise in Javascript.

-After a little while the idea was extended so that the game would be _entirely_ in text; no images whatsoever, nor anything else.
-But font characters spin wobbly due to the spacing rendered around text; so the game's spinning asterisks are SVGs, not text.
-Oh, well!
+The idea was to build a game _entirely_ in text, without any images, but font characters rotate wobbly due to line heights.
+So, the asterisks are SVGs.
+Oh, well.
+Games in JS should use the Canvas API or SVG anyway, rather than dom manipulations.

-Furthermore, building a game with DOM manipulations ain't too performant.
-Choose rather to build with SVG or Canvas, or a mix of the two.

 Play the game on [www.asteriskattack.com](http://www.asteriskattack.com).